pixee/codemodder-specs/logging.md

 ## Output format

 The `--log-format` parameter tells the framework whether the output should be human readable by specifying `human` (which is the default) or `json`, which causes each message to be logged as its own self-contained JSON object.
+This structured logging will be beneficial for downstream tooling that wants to parse, query or programmatically act on codemod output.

 ### `human` output